iRNA-COSI/APAeval/execution_workflows/APAlyzer/APAlyzer_snakemake/README.md

 Each row in the sample sheet has two columns:

 - condition: name of the condition (e.g control)
+- sample: name of the sample (e.g. control_replicate1)
 - bam: relative path from APAlyzer working directory to the BAM input file for the sample